apollographql/apollo-ios/Design/0000-graphql-defer.md

 ## Update graphql-js dependency

 Apollo iOS uses [graphql-js](https://github.com/graphql/graphql-js) for validation of the GraphQL schema and operation documents as the first step in the code generation workflow.
-The version of this [dependency](https://github.com/apollographql/apollo-ios/blob/main/Sources/ApolloCodegenLib/Frontend/JavaScript/package.json#L16) is fixed at [`16.3.0-canary.pr.3510.5099f4491dc2a35a3e4a0270a55e2a228c15f13b`](https://www.npmjs.com/package/graphql/v/16.3.0-canary.pr.3510.5099f4491dc2a35a3e4a0270a55e2a228c15f13b?activeTab=versions).
-This is a version of graphql-js that supports the [Client Controlled Nullability](https://github.com/graphql/graphql-wg/blob/main/rfcs/ClientControlledNullability.md) feature but does not support the `@defer` directive.
+The version of this [dependency](https://github.com/apollographql/apollo-ios/blob/spike/defer/Sources/ApolloCodegenLib/Frontend/JavaScript/package.json#L16) is fixed at [`16.3.0-canary.pr.3510.5099f4491dc2a35a3e4a0270a55e2a228c15f13b`](https://www.npmjs.com/package/graphql/v/16.3.0-canary.pr.3510.5099f4491dc2a35a3e4a0270a55e2a228c15f13b?activeTab=versions).
+This is a version of graphql-js that supports the experimental [Client Controlled Nullability](https://github.com/graphql/graphql-wg/blob/main/rfcs/ClientControlledNullability.md) feature but does not support the `@defer` directive.

 The latest `16.x` release of graphql-js with support for the `@defer` directive is [`16.1.0-experimental-stream-defer.6`](https://www.npmjs.com/package/graphql/v/16.1.0-experimental-stream-defer.6) but it looks like the 'experimental' named releases for `@defer` have been discontinued and the recommendation is to use [`17.0.0-alpha.2`](https://www.npmjs.com/package/graphql/v/17.0.0-alpha.2).
 This is further validated by the fact that [`16.7.0` does not](https://github.com/graphql/graphql-js/blob/v16.7.0/src/type/directives.ts#L167) include the @defer directive whereas [`17.0.0-alpha.2` does](https://github.com/graphql/graphql-js/blob/v17.0.0-alpha.2/src/type/directives.ts#L159).